aclarkData/AuditAnalytics/README.md

 # Audit Analytics

-In this repository are example full audit analytic tests using the python ecosystem.
+In this repository are example audit analytic tests using the python ecosystem.